latte-soft/luau-string-constants/README.md

 <hr>

 ## API
-- "`LuauStringConstants`" will be represented here as the module "refrence", example:
+- "`LuauStringConstants`" will be represented here as the module "reference", example:
 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")